-What happens if my policy is assigned to a lender (bank or building society) and they want to claim the money?
+What happens if my policy is assigned to a lender and they want to claim the money?

-What happens if there is a loan on my policy or an unpaid premium arrangement (known as non-forfeiture) in relation to my policy?
+What happens if there is a loan or an unpaid premium arrangement on my policy?

 What happens to the policy proceeds if I have been declared bankrupt?

 Find out more about your endowment, including what happens at maturity and how you can continue to invest with us.

 Take a look at our latest news and guides.